My Secret Jet Lag Cure + 9 More Helpful Tips to recover from a flight

 Remember when we were kids how barefoot was the norm?
 And think of the indigenous culture – no shoes there.
 They always relied on the earth to heal them.

-The earth holds tons of negative electrons and when we connect with our bare skin (most notably the feet) they buzz on up inside of us and overpower all the positive electrons (the bad stuff) that is wreaking havoc on our body causing inflammation, imbalance and general all round wackiness.
+In simplest terms, the earth holds tons of negative electrons and when we connect with our bare skin (most notably the feet) they buzz on up inside of us and overpower all the positive electrons (the bad stuff) that is wreaking havoc on our body causing inflammation, imbalance and general all round wackiness.

 And jet lag is an all round wackiness.